 The kalasha is a husked coconut that is circled with five leaves on a pot.
 The pot is used in the puja ritual to represent a god, particularly Lord Ganesha.
 When a person breaks the coconut in front of his shrine, it represents the ego’s shattering to reveal the sweet fruit inside.

 30. The Sacred Sandals (Tiruvadi)

 In Hinduism, the sacred sandals are worn by saints, sages, and satgurus.
 They’re a symbol of the preceptor’s holy feet, which are the source of his grace.
 Hindus prostrate before him and humbly touch his feet to be released from worldliness.

 The Hindu monastic carries a Kamandalu as a symbol of his simple, self-contained life, freedom from worldly needs, constant ‘sadhana’ and ‘tapas,’ and his oath to seek God before anything or anyone else.

 The red rooster is also referred to as the Several.
 It is the noble red rooster that heralds every morning at dawn, calling upon to awake and arise.
 The Several is a symbol of the imminence of spiritual unfoldment and wisdom.
 As a fighting cock, he crows from Lord Skanda’s battle flag.

 33. The Moon & Sun – Chandra & Surya

-Chandra is white (ida) and lights up the night while Surya is yellow (pingala) and lights up the days.
+Chandra is white and lights up the night, while Surya is yellow (Pingala) and lights up the days.

 34. NAGA The Snake

-The snake, or sometimes cobra, is a symbol of Kundalini Power which we popularly know as cosmic energy.
+The snake, or sometimes cobra, symbolizes Kundalini Power, which we popularly know as cosmic energy.